AnqaJaved/module-11-web-scraping/README.md

 # Module 11 - Web Scraping and Data Analysis by Anqa Javed

 This project involves web scraping and analyzing Mars weather data.
-The project is broken down into two parts: scraping news articles from the Mars News website and scraping and analyzing Mars weather data.
+The project is broken down into two parts: scraping news articles from the Mars News website and scraping & analyzing Mars weather data.
 The data has been processed, visualized, and stored in a CSV file for future use.

 ## Steps Taken:
 1. **Scraped Mars News Titles and Previews**: